I am a textile artist, researcher and writer.

-The objects and situations that result from this process exist in the liminal zone between opposites such as craft and art, masculinity and femininity, inside and outside, present and past.
-They challenge established systems and hierarchies and create space for a perspective on the world in which many different threads are entangled.
+The objects and situations that result from this process exist in the liminal zone between opposites such as art and craft, masculinity and femininity, inside and outside, present and past.
+They challenge established systems and hierarchies and create space for entangled views and other ways of knowing.

 In 2019, I graduated from the Gerrit Rietveld Academie in Amsterdam, specialising in TXT (text & textile).
-I am currently pursuing the research Master's programme in Artistic Research at the University of Amsterdam.
-My work and research projects have been exhibited and presented in various national and international contexts, including the Icelandic Textile Center, Textielfestival x Leiden, Fashion Biennale Arnhem, and the Stedelijk Museum Amsterdam.
+I am currently completing the research Master's programme in Artistic Research at the University of Amsterdam.
+My work and research projects have been exhibited and presented in various national and international contexts, including the Icelandic Textile Center, Textielfestival x Leiden, Fashion Biennale Arnhem, Buurtwerkplaats Noorderhof and Stedelijk Museum Amsterdam.

 My texts on art and textiles have been published in, among others, Simulacrum, Metropolis M, and Locus—Journal for Cultural Sciences.
 I also work as a teacher and have previously worked as an exhibition and collection assistent at State of Concept and De Nederlandsche Bank.